JoeMelko/joemelko.github.io/posts/TopicReweighting.md

 Practically speaking, a useful method should accomplish the following three things:

-1. Develop more accurate ways to estimate the per-example utility $U(x)$ appearing in Eq.
-(1)
+1. Develop more accurate ways to estimate the per-example utility $U(x)$
-2. Bridge the gap between Eq.
-1 and Eq.
-2
+2. Bridge the gap between example utility and subset utility
 3. Efficiently scale from small to large models + datasets

 ## Measuring Data Influence